Juneteenth Meaning & Charles Criner Art Posters

 The Emancipation Proclamation had been signed by President Abraham Lincoln on January 1, 1863 but obviously could not be enforced in states which were still embroiled in the Civil War.
 Other states and territories were also exempted from this Proclamation.

-The Ashton Villa was first home to a successful businessman named Colonel James Moreau Brown and his family.
+The Ashton Villa was the home to a successful businessman named Colonel James Moreau Brown and his family.
 In addition to the expertise of European craftsmen, it was constructed with the use of slave labor.
 Somehow it seems ironic but fitting that a home built with slave labor was a place where slaves would find out about their freedom.

 During the Civil War, at times the Ashton Villa was the headquarters for the Confederate Army and at other times the Union Army was headquartered there.
 Now it is a part of the Galveston Historical Foundation and also serves as a home to the Galveston Island Visitor Center.